Skip to content ↓

 Welcome to Year 4

-Outdoor Learning days will be confirmed later this term.
-Children will need old trainers or wellies in a named carrier bag as well as appropriate wet weather gear (waterproof coat and trousers).
-We advise that Forest School kit remains in school for the duration of the term.
+Outdoor Learning will be on Thursdays.
+Children will need wellies in a named carrier bag as well as appropriate wet weather gear (waterproof coat and trousers).
+We advise that Outdoor Learning kit remains in school for the duration of the term as we may take advantage of other opportunities for outdoor learning within our timetable.

 Homework

 Homework will be set on a Monday and completed by Friday.
-Homework tasks will be detailed at the top of this web page and children should complete their work neatly (using a pencil) in their orange Homework books.
+Children should complete their work neatly (using a pencil) in their orange Homework books.
 This will consist of a main task linked to English, Maths or Foundation subjects, as well as a spelling activity related to our weekly rule.

 Reading is crucial to every child's progress across the entire curriculum and we expect that every child reads to an adult at home at least 3 times a week.
 Please record this in their blue reading record and ensure it is brought to school every day.